worldbank/blackmarblepy/README.md

 Data is sourced from the [NASA LAADS archive](https://ladsweb.modaps.eosdis.nasa.gov/archive/allData/5000/VNP46A3/), specifically from the [**VNP46**](https://blackmarble.gsfc.nasa.gov/#product) product suite (e.g., *VNP46A1*, *VNP46A4*).
 For more detailed information and examples, please refer to the [examples](https://worldbank.github.io/blackmarblepy/notebooks/blackmarblepy.html).

-**Specifying NASA Black Marble Collection Version**
+#### Specifying NASA Black Marble Collection Version

 By default, BlackMarblePy uses Collection 2 (version "5200").
-To choose a different collection, pass the `collection` parameter when instantiating the BlackMarble class.
+To choose a different collection, pass the `collection` parameter when instantiating the `BlackMarble` object.
 For example:

 ```python
 from blackmarble import BlackMarble, Product